rlpacheco/abseff_R/README.md

 where,

-X = identification of treatment effect estimate (rr, rr100, or, or100, hrevent, hrevent100, hrsurv, hrsurv100)
+X = identification of treatment effect estimate (rr, or, hrevent, hrsurv)

 N1-N5 = numerical values based on each treatment effect